1. Introduction

 range: xsd:anyURI

-Lists the registration flows advertised by anaggr:AggregatorServer.
+Lists the management flows advertised by anaggr:AggregatorServer.

 type: rdf:Property